Package Documentation¶

 Generally, this method should only be used for debugging purposes.
 This method will keep all logs generated by the span in memory.
 To perform efficient aggregate analysis of your logs, consider querying the

-collection in your Couchbase cluster using SQL++ instead.- Return type:
+agent_activity.logscollection in your Couchbase cluster using SQL++ instead.- Return type:

 Iterable[Log]

-- new(name, state=None, iterable=False, **kwargs)[source]¶
+- new(name, state=None, iterable=False, blacklist=None, **kwargs)[source]¶

 Create a new span under the current

-.Method DescriptionSpans require a name and a session (see
+Span.Method DescriptionSpans require a name and a session (see

-to add a span-wide "alpha" annotation:import agentc catalog = agentc.Catalog() root_span = catalog.Span(name="flight_planner") with root_span.new(name="find_airports_task", alpha="SDGD") as child_span: child_span.log(content=agentc.span.UserContent(value="Hello, world!", "beta": "412d"))
+identifier).
+Aside fromname,state, anditerable, you can also pass additional keywords that will be applied as annotations to eachlog()call within a span.
+As an example, the following code illustrates the use ofkwargsto add a span-wide "alpha" annotation:import agentc catalog = agentc.Catalog() root_span = catalog.Span(name="flight_planner") with root_span.new(name="find_airports_task", alpha="SDGD") as child_span: child_span.log(content=agentc.span.UserContent(value="Hello, world!", "beta": "412d"))

 - The example code above will generate the three logs below (for brevity, we only show the